GitHubMahim/continuous_field_reconstruction_influences/README.md

 pip install -r requirements.txt
 ```

 3. Download and unzip the data file.
+(Only needed for Point Influence Tool)

 Make sure the data file is in the root directory.
 | Dataset | Link |